Heat Pump FAQs

 Yes, we will inform your local District Network Operator that we have installed a heat pump at your home.
 We need to do that because it helps your DNO understand where heat pumps are being installed so they can maintain a safe and efficient electricity network.

-Can my heat pump be put on a wall?
+Can a heat pump be installed on a wall?

 Yes, heat pumps can be mounted on a wall.
 However, we normally don't recommend installing them above 1 m as this makes servicing them trickier in the future.

-Do I need planning permission to install a heat pump?
+Do you need planning permission to install a heat pump?

-Planning rules around heat pumps can be a little tricky.
-Single fan units are typically okay to install without planning permission under permitted development rights.
+Most heat pump installations don't need planning permission as they fall within Permitted Development Rights.
 However, other factors need to be considered, like distance from your neighbour's property, noise levels, and whether you live in a conservation area or your home is listed.
-Don't worry, though—as part of our home survey, we'll look at all of this and help you come up with a plan.
-We can even complete the planning application for you.
+As part of our home survey and design process we'll look at all of this and help you come up with a plan.

 We can't help you directly, but if your landlord wants to upgrade your home heating, please ask them to contact us.